 11. Uncover, the rava has absorbed all the water, and halwa looks soft and luscious.

 12. Add sugar and mix well.
 The sugar melts and the mixture will start becoming wet again.

 13, 14, 15, & 16.
 Continue to cook until the mixture absorbs all the sweet liquid and looks like soft dough.
-The halwa is ready when it stops sticking to the pan and ghee separating on the side of the pan.
+The halwa is ready when it stops sticking to the pan and the ghee separates on the side of the pan.
 It hardly takes 2-3 minutes.
 Let the halwa be dropping consistency.
 Turn off the heat.

-Cover with lid and rest for 5-10 minutes.
+Cover with a lid and rest for 5-10 minutes.
 As it cools, the halwa will thicken and the semolina grains will separate.